Last Updated on March 1, 2023 by Luke Feldbrugge

 Departments choose police and military dogs in a couple of different ways.
 They can purchase a dog, between seven and fourteen months of age, that has gone through basic obedience training.
 The dogs are otherwise known as “green dogs.”
 The dog is then assigned to an officer and sent to a four to a twelve-week training program.

-The second option is to purchase an entirely trained dog, assign them to an officer, and then send them to a similar training program.
-The amount of training depends on how much the department desires to invest and what the specific training of the dog is.
+The second option is to purchase a fully trained dog, assign them to an officer, and then send them to a similar training program.
+The amount of training depends on how much the department desires to invest and what the specific skills the dog will be required to use.

 Either type of training requires the assigned officer to accompany the dog.
 This companionship allows the officer and the K9 to train together and form a bond, which is extremely important to success in the field.
 However, this bond can be difficult to obtain in some cases and one of the hardest parts of training.